CommissionEmployee¶Class CommissionEmployee provides the following features:

 s.commission_rate, s.base_salary)

-• Modify the gross_sales, commission_rate and base_salary properties, then display the updated data via the SalariedCommissionEmployee’s __repr__ method
+gross_sales, commission_rate and base_salary properties, then display the updated data via the SalariedCommissionEmployee’s __repr__ methods.gross_sales = Decimal('10000.00')

 s.commission_rate = Decimal('0.05')